 In 2014, a new vehicle conversion based on the chassis of Ram ProMaster was designed and carries up to seven passengers, including three in wheelchairs.
-This new vehicle was unveiled this past February at the NMEDA annual conference in Daytona (Florida), and will be introduced to market in the third quarter of 2015.
+This new vehicle was unveiled in February 2015 at the NMEDA annual conference in Daytona (Florida), and was introduced to market in the third quarter of 2015.